bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

 **state**.
 And we say an object is in a **valid state** when all its instance variables have values that let us use the object by invoking its public methods.
 So another way to describe the job of a constructor is to set the object’s instance values so it’s in a valid state and ready to be used.
 Classes can have zero or more constructors but they should all produce an object in a valid state.

+An object’s **state** refers to its attributes and their values at a given time and is defined by instance variables belonging to the object.
+This defines a **has-a** relationship between the object and its instance variables.
+For example, a Person object **has** a name, email, and phone number attributes.
+A constructor is used to set the initial state of an object, which should include initial values for all instance variables.
+For example, ``new Person("Pat", "pat@gmail.com", "123-456-7890")`` calls the Person constructor with the values to fill in for its name ("Pat"), email ("pat@gmail.com"), and phone number ("123-456-7890").
+When a constructor is called, memory is allocated for the object and the associated object reference is returned.
+Constructor parameters, if specified, provide data to initialize instance variables.

 The easiest way to write a constructor is to *not* write one.
-If you do not write a constructor your class will automatically get what is called the **default no-argument constructor**.
-This constructor will initialize all your instance variables to the default value for their type: 0 for ``int`` and ``double``, ``false`` for ``boolean``, and ``null`` for all reference types.
+If you do not write a constructor your class will automatically get what is called the **default constructor** with no parameters.
+This constructor will initialize all your instance variables to the default value for their type:

+   - 0 for ``int``
+   - 0.0 for ``double``
+   - ``false`` for ``boolean``
+   - ``null`` for all reference types

 If those default values are sufficient to put your object into a valid state you may not need to write a constructor at all.

 Usually, however, if you are writing a class that has instance variables, you